Projects per year

 Teaching specialisms

-Judith has taught undergraduate and postgraduate modules at UK Universities in nineteenth-century literature, contemporary literature, creative writing, screenwriting, game writing, children's literature, early modern literature, research and employability skills.
-In 2023/2024, modules included Euro-Crime on Page and Screen; American Literature to 1900; Employability Skills; Border Crossing Modern Literature from around the World; American Voices: Introduction to US Literature and Culture.
+Judith has taught, acted as a supervisor and module leader on undergraduate and postgraduate modules at UK Universities in nineteenth-century literature, contemporary literature, creative writing, screenwriting, game writing, children's literature, early modern literature, research and employability skills.
+At the University of Hertfordshire she has taught modules: Euro-Crime on Page and Screen; American Literature to 1900; Employability Skills; Border Crossing Modern Literature from around the World; American Voices: Introduction to US Literature and Culture; Texts Up Close Reading and Interpretation; Studies in Twentieth-Century Literature 1900-1945; Ways of Reading Literature and Theory; Age of Transition the Victorians and Modernity; Twentieth-Century US Literature and Culture.

 Education/Academic qualification